pyvisa/pyvisa/docs/migrating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The VISA library includes functions to search and manipulate strings such as `printf`,
 `queryf`, `scanf`, `sprintf` and `sscanf`.
-This makes sense as visa involves a lot of
+This makes sense as VISA involves a lot of
 string handling operations.
 The original PyVISA implementation wrapped these functions.
 But these operations are easily expressed in pure python and therefore were rarely used.

 PyVISA 1.5 keeps these functions for backwards compatibility but they are removed in 1.6.

-We suggest that you replace such functions by a pure python version.
+We suggest that you replace such functions by a pure Python version.

 Isolated low-level wrapping module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the original PyVISA implementation, the low level implementation (`vpp43`) was mixed with higher level constructs such as `VisaLibrary`, `VisaException` and error messages.
+In the original PyVISA implementation, the low level implementation (`vpp43`) was mixed with higher level constructs.
 The VISA library was wrapped using ctypes.

 In 1.5, we refactored it as `ctwrapper`, also a ctypes wrapper module but it only depends on the constants definitions (`constants.py`).
 This allows us to test the